markoboger/SeapalAndroidApp/README.md

 The new internal achritektur of the app uses an event driven actitecture.
 So it resolves the coupling of classes and keeps the code small.

 There are Managers and States.
-Mostly the states define the state in which the map is in.
-Managers help the states to do there work.
+The states define the state in which the map is in and the managers help the states/app to do there work.

 There are a bunch of event defined